The bead model and limit behaviors of dimer models: The bead model as a universal limit for dimer models

 \subsection{The dimer model on a bipartite planar periodic graph}

-Let $G$ be a planar bipartite $\ZZ^2$-periodic graph, together with a periodic weight function on the edges of $G$.
-We suppose that the fundamental domain, delimited by an horizontal path $\gamma_x$ and a vertical path $\gamma_y$, contains $n$ black vertices $\bv_1,\dots,\bv_n$ and $n$ white vertices $\wv_1,\dots,\wv_n$, and that $G$ has at least one dimer configuration.
+Let $G$ be a planar bipartite $\ZZ^2$-periodic graph, together with a positive periodic weight function on the edges of $G$.
+We suppose that the fundamental domain, delimited by a horizontal path $\gamma_x$ and a vertical path $\gamma_y$, contains $n$ black vertices $\bv_1,\dots ,\bv_n$ and $n$ white vertices $\wv_1,\dots,\wv_n$, and that $G$ has at least one dimer configuration.

-There is a two-parameter family of Gibbs measures on dimer configurations of $G$ for these weights, parameterized by the two component of an external magnetic field $(B_x,B_y)$~\cite{KOS}.
+There is a two-parameter family of Gibbs measures on dimer configurations of $G$ for these weights, parameterized by the two component of an external magnetic field $B=(B_x,B_y)$~\cite{KOS}.
 One can associate to this weighted graph, as in the case of the honeycomb lattice, a \emph{Kasteleyn operator} $\K$ that will describe the dimer model on $G$.
 For a given value of the magnetic field $B$, the probability that some edges $\e{e}_1=(\wv_1,\bv_{1}),\dots,\e{e}_k=(\wv_k,\bv_k)$ appear in the random dimer configuration is given by the following formula

 where the entries of $\Ki_B$ are given by the inverse Fourier transform